Behaviour Support / Side by Side

 What’s new and interesting with SBS:

-Kalgoorlie event 22nd March and 5th April 2018: This Microboards Australia event will be held over two days & is about using positive behaviour support.
+Bunbury event 29 May and 12 June 2018: This Microboards Australia event will be held over two days & is about using positive behaviour support.